 All vaccine providers must plan accordingly to ensure every dose of vaccine is administered.
-Proper planning to avoid waste includes confirming the exact number of eligible recipients available to be vaccinated before drawing the first dose from a new vial.
+Proper planning to avoid waste includes confirming the exact number of recipients from an eligible population available to be vaccinated before drawing the first dose from a new vial.

 All providers must keep a daily list of "stand by" eligible individuals to be notified for vaccine administration on short notice.
 As soon as providers are aware that there are more doses than people to be vaccinated, "standby" eligible individuals should be called, or other steps must be taken to bring additional eligible recipients to the facility or clinic before the acceptable use period expires.
-However, there may be times due to inclement weather, cancellations, or extra doses in vial, that there are doses of vaccine that remain at the close of business or the end of a vaccine clinic and no eligible individual can come in before the doses expire. ("Stand by" lists must include individuals eligible for first and second doses.)
+However, there may be times due to inclement weather, cancellations, or extra doses in vial, that there are doses of vaccine that remain at the close of business or the end of a vaccine clinic and no one from the priority population can come in before the doses expire. ("Stand by" lists must include individuals eligible for first and second doses.)

-If no eligible individuals are able to be vaccinated, vaccinate any consenting adult.
+At these times and only under these circumstances, providers are authorized by the NYSDOH to administer vaccine first to other eligible individuals, and if no eligible individuals are able to be vaccinated, vaccinate any consenting adult.
 Providers must report any vaccine administered pursuant to this authority to NYS DOH.
-As an example, pharmacists in this situation who had already vaccinated eligible populations, everyone public facing in the pharmacy department, and the "stand by" list, can then move on to vaccinate any other eligible individual or consenting adult, rather than letting doses expire.
+As an example, commercial pharmacists in this situation who had already vaccinated eligible populations, everyone public facing in the pharmacy department, and the "stand by" list, can then move on to vaccinate any other eligible individual or consenting adult, rather than letting doses expire.
 This exception is ONLY for the purpose of ensuring vaccine is not wasted and must be reported to NYSDOH.